-The River Exe is home to culturally iconic and protected native diadromous migratory fish species, including Atlantic salmon, European eel, three lamprey species, and brown/sea trout.
+The River Exe is home to culturally iconic and protected native diadromous migratory fish species, including Atlantic salmon, European eel, two confirmed lamprey species, and brown/sea trout.
 The River Exe also holds populations of other fish species, some of which have become integral to the ecology of upper reaches.

 The City of Exeter was built on the site of the Roman fortress “Isca Dumnoniorum”, a name describing the flowing water of the River Exe.
 It is believed the name originally meant “full of fish” indicating the River Exe was once well known for its abundant fish populations.